PeterCamilleri/CX16/docs/virtual_machines.md

 The 40K low RAM is a good candidate for the static data and stack.
 The heap could go there as well or in the banked high memory for the ambitious.

+4. How will I/O devices be supported?

+Then there is  the question of how the virtual machine will support the I/O devices of the target system.
+Will there be special instructions to speed access?
+On the other hand, it may be desirable to use memory mapped I/O instead.

+On a slightly higher level, one could envision instructions or libraries that support devices on a more complex level than the simple I/O ports.
+An example could be to perform VIA setup or perhaps the VERA chip.

-4. How will the VM coexist with native code?
+5. How will the VM coexist with native code?

 At times it will be desirable to have the VM call on native code.
 A special but very important cases of this would be the ability to make calls to the